-When readers ask, “If I travel to Kyrgyzstan, what should I do?
+When readers ask, “Should I travel to Kyrgyzstan?
 Where should I go?
 What kind of experiences will I have?”
 We wonder how we’ll keep it short.

 Because the country is still relatively undiscovered and serves so many different styles of travel, the answer is: it really depends on what you’re after.
 There's much more to do and experience in Kyrgyzstan than you might first have imagined.